farbodahm/farbodahm.github.io/content/posts/deployment-strategies.md

 ### What are the pains?

-Most of the things I mentioned in GitOps strategy are resolved here, but there are still some challenges:

-- It may not be possible to have Application Layer strategy for all projects, it depends on the project requirements and constraints.
-- If you only have 1 dev environment, it may be challenging to deploy multiple features at the same time without conflicts.
+This fixes most GitOps problems.
+But it's not perfect:

+- **Not for everyone**: Some projects can't use this.
+It depends on your setup & if your project allows it to have application layer deployment.
+- **Dev environment conflicts**: If you have one dev environment and many developers, they might step on each other.
- - This is flexible and can be managed depending on how big the team is and project requirements.
-You can have multiple dev environments if needed or deploy only changed parts of the codebase.
+  - Fix: You can have multiple dev environments if project and team requirements allow.

-Again, choosing the right deployment strategy depends on the specific needs and requirements of the project.
-It's important to evaluate the pros and cons of each strategy and choose the one that best fits the project's goals and objectives.
+  Or only deploy the changes; But ofcourse each comes with its own complexity.

+## Conclusion

+There's no perfect answer.
+Pick what fits your project.

+Think about your team size.
+Think about how fast you need to ship.
+Think about how much risk you can take.

+Then choose.